Yaaradi Nee Mohini (TV series): Casting

 Popular Tamil TV actor Sanjeev was selected to portray the lead role as Mutharasan.
 In May he left the show because of an inconvenience of his role.
 Shreekumar replaced him in the role of Mutharasan from episode 271.
 Malayalam actress Nachathira made her TV acting debut with the series by playing Vennila.
 Chaitra was selected to portray the second leading role and main antagonist as Swetha.
 Fathima Babu joined the series as the main antagonist Neelambari and Yamuna Chinnadurai was selected to play Mutharasan's first wife who becomes a ghost.
 Besides Minnal Deepa, Barath, Aravindh Khathare, Vinitha and Surjith Ansary were added to the cast.
 The series features many new cast entries.

 Reception

 Broadcast history

 In Zee Tamil series history, Yaaradi Nee Mohini is the first series to contain over a thousand episodes.
 Programming head Siju Prabhakaran, creator Tamil Daasan, producer Sabareesh Kumar, director Priyan and the entire team celebrated the special occasion.

 Ratings

-It became the fifth-most watched Tamil television programme in the years 2017 and 2018 with 9.220 million impressions.
-From week 1 to till now, it maintained top 10 positions in TRP chart rating for most watched Tamil television programs.
+It became the most watched Tamil television programme in the years 2017 and 2018 with the highest ratings of 12.46 million impressions at 8:30PM slot.

-This Serial Became Popular and Listed At Top 5 Position In BARC Rating Charts after Shreekumar replaced Sanjeev.